Sweet and Savoury Pursuits

 Tips

-• Muhammara stands out for its nutty flavor.
-For the best taste, use fresh walnuts and toast them to enhance their flavor.
+• Muhammara dip stands out for its nutty flavor.
+For the best taste, use raw walnuts and toast them to enhance their flavor.
 Make sure to taste your walnuts to ensure they're fresh.
-Fresh walnuts have a mild, nutty flavor, while rancid ones will taste unpleasantly bitter or off.
+Fresh walnuts have a mild, nutty flavor, while rancid ones will taste bitter or off.

 • Since I couldn't find Aleppo pepper, I used a deseeded chili pepper for heat and ground cumin for smokiness.
 If you can find Aleppo pepper, it’s a mild, smoky spice that’s authentic to this dish and a great alternative to regular chili pepper.
 Start with 1 teaspoon of Aleppo pepper and adjust to taste.
 You can also reduce the cumin by half, as Aleppo pepper adds its own smoky flavor.